officialgazette/announcement-model/README.md

 The configuration is based on three artefacts:
 - The data types
-- The technical expressions
+- The terms catalog
 - The configuration of an announcement type

 Each announcement type (synonymous with entry form on the GUI) consists of various elements (representing one or more input fields on the form).

 **The data types**

+The data type set consists of complex and simple data types.
+Complex data types are:
+- person (summarises natural and legal persons)
+- natural person
+- legal person
+- address
+- dateFromTo

+Simple types are:
+- string
+- int
+- date
+- duration
+- time

 The data type set is stored statically in the system and cannot be changed.

-The set of data types is

-**The technical expresions**
+**The terms catalog**

 xx